earthstar-project/earthstar/README.md

 *Early alpha - do not use for important data yet*

-## An offline-first, distributed, syncable key-value store for use in p2p software
+## An offline-first, distributed, syncable document database for use in p2p software

 Implementations so far:
 * Typescript (node, browsers) - this repo